siddhld/kafka/README.md

-# Learning Navigator - Exam Enrollment API
+# Learning Navigator - Exam Enrollment API With KAFKA Integrated

 This project implements a RESTful API service using Spring Boot for managing the exam enrollment process in a Learning Management System (LMS).
 It uses MySQL for persistent data storage.